 c. withdrawal periods shall be not less than double of that required by legislation, or a minimum of 14 days, whichever is longer.

-d. this exception is not granted more than 3 times on a given animal.
+d. this exception is not granted if the animal has had more than three courses of remedial treatments with chemically-synthesized allopathic veterinary medicinal products or antibiotics within 12 months, or more than one course of treatment if their productive lifecycle is less than one year.

 5.7.4 Prophylactic use of any synthetic allopathic veterinary drug is prohibited.